jklarenbeek/futilsjs/README.md

-# ## futilsjs
+# # futilsjs

 A collection of javascript helper functions for fast vector math and more, lots more!
+This and all my other projects are under heavy development, so please use or try with caution.

 This library is created as a personal merge of some usefull javascript functions, modules and classes that I programmed or used over the years.
 There are also code snippits that I picked up from forums like stackoverflow and the like.
-Anyway, stuff that I used, or wanted to use, and some refactored from C or other languages just for that.
+Anyway, stuff that I used, or wanted to use, and some refactored from plain C or other languages.
+For this reason and because I'm in the middle of this process, don't expect to much.

-To make my life even more fun, I forked the hyperapp version 1 sourcecode from github, refactored it and added some usefull stuff to it like css classname array handling.
-Therefor projects made with futilsjs are not backwards compatible with hyperapp.
-Don't worry, hyperapp version 2 is very different from its version 1 counterpart.
-For this reason I fork stuff and change it as I see fit.
-But not to break other public repositories that use futilsjs; [like aformjs](https://github.com/jklarenbeek/aformjs).
+To make my life even more fun, I forked the hyperapp version 1 sourcecode from github, refactored it and added some usefull stuff to it like vnode attribute flattening.
+I'm not any garanty at the moment that futilsjs works; but it do only check in when it compiles.

+Another interesting collection of function and classes is the JSONSchema validator.
+In this context I added it to futilsjs in order to separate logic from aformjs, which is under heavy development too :).

+Keep in mind that for the time being this repo will change a lot, really fast.
+So if you want to use it, I suggest you copy the dist file to your project and include it that way.

 It is recommended to clone this repository first and then npm-link it into your own project.
 I do this, to fix bugs in futilsjs when they pop-up (immediatly) or add more functionality (when I get to it).
 There is more coming in the following months, so follow us.
 You don't have to clone the repo, because there is a npm package available as well.
 Follow the steps described below, to get futilsjs up and running.

 ## ## npm install futilsjs

+Note: this is not the preferred method! npm futilsjs is out of date and i still want to change versioning back to v0.0.1; that would be the more realistic view of the version I am at.

-As the name suggests, it not more difficult then this.
+But as the name suggests, it should be not more difficult then this.
 Go to your favorite local project that your working on and type:

 ```sh
 $~/myprojectjs> npm install --save futilsjs